- Hide menu

 What I love about the two components that I brought together for this treat; Medjool dates and ganache… is the fact that neither one freezes solid when placed in the ice box.
 This means that they can be made well in advance for gift giving or just to have on hand for snacks or “pop-over” guests.
 There is someone knocking on our door several times a day (friends, neighbors, mailman, UPS man, electricians, orchard workers) you name it… and they ALL get treats.
 My husband makes sure of that.

 The sound of door knocking takes place, Bob answers it, Bob chats a bit, Bob comes in the kitchen searching aimlessly, “Looking for a treat babe?
 In the fridge, second self, right side, glass container with red lid.”
-Bob seeks out snack and returns to the front door.
-Door shuts and life moves on.
+Bob seeks out the snack and returns to the front door.
+The door shuts and life moves on.
 Actually, Amie Sue makes more treats. hehe I just love it.

 Anyway, I ought to let you go.
 I can tell you are getting antsy in your seat and want to make these… go, go, let me know what you think by commenting below.
 Blessings, amie sue